dwyl/phase-three/braga/README.md

   space.
 It can easily fit desks for
   + Dining Room fits 8 People
   + Kitchen (large enough for double appliances and "American" fridges)
+  + Walk-in Pantry perfect for storing food and kitchen appliances.
   + Office/Study - this will be our library and resource room (_printing etc_)
   + Bathroom
 + **Second Floor**